dima4maria/Bench-Saurus/README.md

 ## Data and privacy

 Your lab's data lives in your own Supabase project — this repository doesn't include or transmit any data.
-Only people you explicitly add under Supabase's Authentication settings can sign in.
+Only people you explicitly add under Supabase's Authentication settings can sign in and have access to the website.

 ## Contributing